Squamous-cell carcinoma of the lung: Treatment

 Treatment of lung squamous-cell carcinoma depends on many factors including stage, resectability, performance status and genomic alterations acquired by the individual tumor.

+Radiation therapy can be used for lung SCC.
+It may serve as the main treatment if surgery isn't possible due to the tumor's location, the patient's health, or personal choice.
+It's also used after surgery to target any remaining cancer cells or before surgery to help shrink the tumor.
+When the cancer has spread to other areas, like the brain or bones, radiation can help control its growth.
+In advanced cases, it can also ease symptoms such as pain, bleeding, coughing, or difficulty swallowing.

 Therapy of early-stage SCC mimics that of other histologic types of NSCLC.
 Early stage (I, II and IIIA) lung SCC are typically resected surgically, and cytotoxic chemotherapy and/or radiation may be used as an adjuvant therapy following surgery.
-On the other hand, advanced, metastatic or recurrent lung SCC are given first-line systemic therapy with a palliative (i.e., noncurative) intent consisting of cytotoxic chemotherapy, most commonly a platinum-based doublet.
+In cases of stage IA lung cancer, chemotherapy is usually not part of the treatment plan due to the early stage and smaller tumor size.
+However, for stage IB tumors—particularly those larger than 4 centimeters—chemotherapy is often advised to reduce the risk of recurrence and improve long-term outcomes.
+Advanced, metastatic or recurrent lung SCC are given first-line systemic therapy with a palliative (i.e., noncurative) intent consisting of cytotoxic chemotherapy, most commonly a platinum-based doublet.
 Either cisplatin or carboplatin is used as the platinum backbone.

 Development of targeted therapies has been less rapid for lung SCC with respect to adenocarcinoma, as ALK rearrangements and EGFR mutations targetable with receptor tyrosine kinase inhibitors are much less frequent in the former compared to the latter.

 Immunotherapy is showing promising results for NSCLC, and anti-PD-1 agent nivolumab has been approved by the US Food and Drug Administration (FDA) for lung SCC.

 Epidemiology

+According to the National Cancer Institute, lung cancer ranks as the third most commonly diagnosed cancer—following breast and prostate cancer—but it is the leading cause of cancer-related deaths.
 Lung squamous-cell carcinoma is the second most common histologic type of lung cancer after adenocarcinoma, reaching 22.6% of all lung cancer cases as of 2012.
 The relative incidence of the former has been steadily decreasing in favor of the latter due to the decreasing smoking rates in the last few years.
+Lung cancer rates declined from 2012 to 2019, then fell sharply in 2020 due to COVID-19 disruptions in screening and care.
+In 2021, rates rose again but remained below expected levels.

 As much as 91% of lung SCC has been found to be attributable to cigarette smoking.
 Incidence is greater in men than in women.